COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 The judicial powerThe judicial power

-THE NECESSITY OR MERIT OF THE SEPARATION OF EACH STATE POWER INTO THE TWO SYSTEMS OF THAT OF THE RULE OF LAW PROTECTING LIBERAL RIGHTS AND THAT OF THE HUMAN RULE SECURING SOCIAL RIGHTS
+THE MERIT OF THE SEPARATION OF EACH STATE POWER INTO THE TWO SYSTEMS OF THAT OF THE RULE OF LAW PROTECTING LIBERAL RIGHTS AND THAT OF THE HUMAN RULE SECURING SOCIAL RIGHTS

-In the above ways, it is possible to separate a state power into the two systems of that of the rule of law protecting liberal rights and that of the human rule securing social rights.
-Then, is it necessary or useful?
-Though most pieces of this necessity or merit has already been explained sporadically, it will be summed up in the following sections.
+In the above ways, it is possible and necessary to separate a state power into the two systems of that of the rule of law protecting liberal rights (L system) and that of the human rule securing social rights (S system).
+However, those pieces of the necessity have been limited to those which can be explained in the explanation of the possibility.
+In this chapter, the necessity in itself of that separation will be explained.

 [THE MAIN CAUSE OF THE FAILURE OF OLD COMMUNISM OR SOCIALISM]